Enter your details below to receive a free course guide and a consultation with an Education Advisor.

 Digital video recording device and/or digital camera and associated software to save and upload video and image files to OpenSpace.
 Many mobile phone and smart phones include this technology

 Our free online assessment tool can help give you an idea of the language, literacy and numeracy skills needed to study a VET course.
 This tool can also help you determine your learning level and help you plan your future studies.
 You can access the Language, Literacy and Numeracy tool here.

 Once you are enrolled in this course, you will receive access to the first Module, which contains the first set of units for the course.
 When you have successfully completed those units, you'll be given access to the next Module.
-Modules 1 to 5 have been released and will be available once the course is live.
+Modules 1 - 9 have been released and will be available once the course is live.
 The subsequent Modules will be available on the following dates: